Everything You Need to Know About the Cost of Living in Washington DC

 Housing Prices Are a Major Part of the Cost of Living in Washington DC

 Are you moving for a relationship?
+Do you wish to live in one of the best cities to raise a family in the US?
 Or you have one of those jobs that require relocation?
-Whatever the reason, you will need a place to call home.
+Whatever is your reason to move, you will need a place to call home.
 Did you know that more people rent than buy in DC?
 According to data from Niche, 58% of people are renting their homes.
 If you want to become a part of this trend, know that you can rent an apartment for a median price of around $1,400.

-Use a calculator to figure out your moving budget before you start thinking about buying a house, so you can avoid getting relocation depression.
+Use a calculator to figure out your moving budget before you start thinking about buying a house, so you can avoid getting relocation depression and additional moving stress.
 Future homeowners should know that the median home value is around $500,000.
-One of the best house hunting tips is to research the neighborhood you want to settle down in.
+One of the best house hunting tips is to research the neighborhood you want to settle down in, as well as some moving day tips on how to reduce costs when moving and avoid common moving mistakes.
 DC is a place that has some of the lowest property taxes, so don’t forget to put that on your financial checklist.
 Settling down in some of the best places to live in Washington DC will make your adaptation process faster and more pleasant.

 How Is Washington DC Better for You Than Other Cities?